-II.
 A. 6 The institution schedules courses in a manner that allows students to complete certificate and degree programs within a period of time consistent with established expectations in higher education.3 (ER 9)

 CONAH awards academic credit based on both accepted practices in degree-granting institutions and on established CONAH policies and procedures.
 The College operates an 18-week semester.
-(IIA30) One credit/unit is equivalent to one hour of theory per week for each semester and three hours of lab/clinical experience per week for each semester., (IIA2) (IIA29) Continuing education awards one contact hour for each 50 minutes of actual theory course instruction.
+(IIA29) One credit/unit is equivalent to one hour of theory per week for each semester and three hours of lab/clinical experience per week for each semester (IIA2) (IIA28) Courses are scheduled to facilitate completion within two years.
+Continuing education awards one contact hour for each 50 minutes of actual theory course instruction.
 Three hours of course-related clinical practice equals one continuing education contact hour.
 CONAH awards credit based on student achievement of SLOs and in compliance with regulatory requirements.

-CONAH has a Nursing Course Exemptions and Challenges policy, which is reviewed and approved by the Board.
-(IIA31) The policy, course schedules, and associated credits are published on the website and in the Catalog and course syllabi.
+CONAH has a Nursing Course Exemptions and Challenges policy, which is reviewed and approved by the Board.(IIA30) The policy, course schedules, and associated credits are published on the website and in the Catalog and course syllabi.